MrMarlonM/quiz-game/README.md

 - For the creation of the wireframes and the workflow, [Balsamiq](https://balsamiq.com/) was used
 - For writing and editing the code [Gitpod](https://www.gitpod.io/) was used
 - To host the code and the website [Github](https://github.com/) was used
+- The website got deployed to [Github Pages](https://pages.github.com/)
 - For the version control of the website [Git](https://git-scm.com/) was used

+## Features
+The website will feature an easy-to-understand quiz which you can start to play directly!
+Interesting questions on many different topics get asked randomly and a score for each round gets calculated.

 ### Navigation
 The navigation on the website will happen through buttons.
 Since there is no specific navigation section, it will be explained further down, together with the specific pages.